MarcSkovMadsen/awesome-streamlit/README.md

 You can configure the app in the `config.py` file.

-Please note that streamlit has its own config files in the `~/.streamlit` folder.
+Please note that Streamlit has its own config files in the `~/.streamlit` folder.

 ### CI/ CD and Hosting